iesahin/xvc/book/src/ref/xvc-file.md

 Usage: xvc file [OPTIONS] <COMMAND>

 Commands:
-  track    Add file and directories to Xvc hash     Get digest hash of files with the supported algorithms recheck  Get files from cache by copy or *link list     List tracked and untracked elements in the workspace send     Send (push, upload) files to external storages bring    Bring (download, pull, fetch) files from external storages help     Print this message or the help of the given subcommand(s)
+  track     Add file and directories to Xvc hash      Get digest hash of files with the supported algorithms recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages help      Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Verbosity level.
 Use multiple times to increase command output detail